-NIST-F1 was operated for a total of only 8.05 days during this 15 day report period so the dead time has a small impact on the overall uncertainty.
+NIST-F1 was operated for a total of only 6.24 days during this 15 day report period so the dead time has a significant impact on the overall uncertainty.
 However, NIST has a well characterized ensemble of hydrogen masers so this impact can be quantified.
 The frequency stability and drift of the reference maser are well known.
-No drift correction was required because the frequency drift on this maser is very small, the fountain data is reasonably well centered in the report interval, and there was relative little dead time.
-However, the dead time contributes an additional type A uncertainty of 0.34×10^{-15} .
+No drift correction was required because the frequency drift of the time scale is very small and the fountain data is reasonably well centered in the report interval.
+The dead time contributes an additional type A uncertainty of 0.53×10^{-15} .
 See references 10 - 13.
 A new procedure was used to handle distributed dead time [13].
 This results in an improved estimate of the dead time uncertainty.